tanimaraeliassantos/pyramid-generator-app/README.md

 ## Start the App

-In the project directory, Open up your terminal.
+In the project directory, open your terminal.

-Open Debug Console tab.
-Run and Debug to show the Resulting Pyramid.
-Changes values of character, count(number) and inverted(true or false) and run DEBUG session to see results.
+1. Open the Debug Console tab.
+2. Run and debug the code to display the resulting pyramid.
+3. Modify the values of `character`, `count` (number of rows), and `inverted` (true or false).
+4. Run the debug session again to see the updated pyramid.

 ### Author